image bio

 If you didn’t ovulate in your current or most recent cycle, you may be wondering if it’s going to happen again.
 It’s possible that you’ve experienced an anovulatory cycle, a fairly common occurrence that happens in about a third of normal menstrual cycles.
 Anovulatory cycles are nothing to be worried about and can occur from time to time.

-Try testing again next month to determine if you ovulate (you may want to start earlier and test for as many days as possible in case ovulation occurs earlier or later than expected).
+If you didn't ovulate this month, try LH testing again next month (you may want to start earlier and test for as many days as possible in case ovulation occurs earlier or later than expected).
 If you notice you haven’t ovulated in multiple consecutive cycles, you may want to talk to your doctor about what steps to take moving forward.

 When should I consult with a doctor?

 If you’re trying to get pregnant and having difficulty conceiving, you may want to consult a fertility expert.
+But when should you see a fertility specialist exactly?
 For women under age 35, we recommend seeking help after 12 months of trying to conceive.
 For women over 35, we recommend a shorter time period: six months.

 • LH is a key reproductive hormone for both men and women